swaldman/c3p0-play/README.md

 your best bet for support.

 Copyright (C) 2013 by Machinery For Change, Inc. All rights reserved.
-This library is offered to you under EITHER 1) The [GNU Lesser General Public License (LGPL), version 2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) or
-2) The [Eclipse Public License (EPL), version 1.0](http://www.eclipse.org/org/documents/epl-v10.php), at your option.
+This library is offered to you under EITHER i) The [GNU Lesser General Public License (LGPL), version 2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) or ii) The [Eclipse Public License (EPL), version 1.0](http://www.eclipse.org/org/documents/epl-v10.php), at your option.